Zayn-Rekhi/CS180GroupProject/README.md

 ## Compile and Run Methods

 1. All of our `.java` files are in the `src` folder which contains test cases, interfaces, classes, and more.
-2. The main method used for running the code is in Main.java
+2. To test Network I/O, run the main method in Main.java, then run the main method in Client.java
 3. The following is a list of our test case files:
    - `CommentsTests.java`
    - `DatabaseTests.java`